rosielin-group/rosielin-group.github.io/_posts/2020-4-9-Our-Great-War-:-The-Coronavirus-Pandemic-(-Part-I-:-Gearing-Up).markdown

 ### One for the 'Gram: Feel Free To Give This One No Likes

-Oh and about that Mainstream virus image?
+Oh and about that Mainstream Virus image?

 Here it is, this is a type of virus that's called a *Bacteriophage*.
 They are viruses that specifically infect bacteria. **Impressive in their own right, but not of much use to us right now.**